jakejack13/jakejack13/README.md

 ## Hi, I'm Jacob

 ### About Me
+- I'm a Master of Engineering candidate in Computer Science at Cornell University with a specialization in distributed systems, cloud computing, and software engineering
-- I'm an undergradate senior and Masters of Engineering candidate at Cornell University's College of Engineering majoring in computer science and minoring in operations research and information engineering (ORIE)
+- I previously graduated in Dec 2023 from Cornell University's College of Engineering with a Bachelor of Science in Computer Science and a minor in Operations Research and Information Engineering (ORIE)
+- I'm an incoming software engineer at Addepar, working on server-side improvements for the End Client Experience (ECX) team
 - I'm a backend engineer with fullstack capabilities
 - I'm interested in the intersection of software engineering with distributed computing, cloud computing, and systems programming
 - I'm interested in all aspects of software engineering, including design, implementation, testing, and deployment

 ### I'm currently learning
 - Good software engineering practices
+- How to be a good technical lead

 ### I'm currently working on
-- [SPEED](https://github.com/jakejack13/SPEED): Scalable Platform for Efficient Execution of Distributed Testing, a distributed platform for running unit and integration tests efficiently, created for my Masters of Engineering project
+- [SPEED](https://github.com/jakejack13/SPEED): Scalable Platform for Efficient Execution of Distributed Testing, a distributed platform for running unit and integration tests efficiently, created for my Master of Engineering capstone project

 ### Ask me about
 - Distributed systems and cloud computing